I am currently working on the veterans histories. Please email me to help preserve their history.

 Before Calvin was born, his father accepted a teaching position at Ricks College (BYU-Idaho) in 1925.
 In 1929, just before the stock market crash that led to the Great Depression, Calvin's father accepted the appointment of County Extension Agent in Duchesne, Utah.1

-In Richmond, Calvin's grandparents, Clarence and Laura Merrill Funk, lost their dairy farm when a prized cow purchased in Wisconsin tested positive for Brucellosis, requiring the destruction of the entire herd.
-Calvin's father purchased the farm in 1938 and moved to Richmond soon after.
-Calvin and his sisters were raised on the farm and Calvin eventually chose the life of a farmer.1
+In Richmond, Calvin's grandparents, Clarence and Laura Merrill Funk, nearly lost their dairy farm when a prized cow purchased in Wisconsin tested positive for Brucellosis, requiring the destruction of the entire herd.
+Calvin's father purchased the farm in 1938 from Clarence and moved his family to Richmond soon after.
+Calvin was raised on the farm, and he eventually chose a life of farming.1

 After his service in World War II, Calvin attended Utah State University under the G.I.
 Bill and graduated with a bachelor's in Animal Science in 1950.
 Calvin married Helen Carol Noble on Feb 18, 1955 in the Logan, Utah Temple.